Experienced Maryland Workers’ Compensation Attorneys Protecting First Responders’ Rights to Benefits

 Almost always the first to arrive on the scene of an emergency or accident, first responders—firefighters, law enforcement officers, paramedics—put their lives on the line without hesitation.
 While working to save the lives of others, these people often put their own lives at risk.
 Thousands of first responders are injured on the job across the nation, some fatally, each year.
 And some of our country’s finest are right here in Maryland.

 It’s important to seek the assistance of a qualified Maryland workers’ compensation attorney if you’re a first responder injured on the job.
 Not only do you want to ensure you obtain maximum benefits, but you may also be entitled to enhanced benefits due to your emergency responder status.
-Talk to the experienced workers’ compensation lawyers at Plaxen & Adler, P.A. today to find out how we can help you file a claim.
+Talk to the experienced workers’ compensation lawyers at Plaxen Adler Muncy, P.A. today to find out how we can help you file a claim.

 Maryland first responder accidents and injuries

 All Maryland workers can get injured on the job.
 However, first responders face many unique hazards in their particular workplaces, some of which can lead to serious accidents, injuries, or death.
 Some common first responder injuries include:

 - Assaults.
 Especially among police officers and law enforcement, physical attacks are common.
 More than 57,000 police officers were physically assaulted in the line of duty in the United States in 2016.

 - Car accidents.
 A 2014 study from FEMA showed that firefighters and police officers were more likely to die in a vehicle accident responding to incidents than in a fire or from gunshot wounds, respectively.